Get tested in San Francisco

 After your test

-If you feel sick or test positive for COVID-19, stay home for at least 10 days.
+If you test positive for COVID-19, stay home for at least 5 days.

-Personal hygiene, cleaning, and health tips to prevent COVID-19, especially for older adults.
+Personal hygiene, cleaning, and health tips to prevent COVID-19, especially for unvaccinated individuals.

 Help for people having trouble getting or affording food during the coronavirus pandemic.